dhis2/dhis2-docs/user/configure-programs-in-the-maintenance-app.md

         <p><strong>Static text</strong></p>
         <p><strong>Expression to evaluate and display after static text</strong></p></td>
         <td><p>Used to give the user a warning about the entered data, but at the same time to allow the user to save and continue.</p>
-        <p>You can use warnings to help the user avoid errors in the entered data, while at the same time allow the user to consciously disregard the warnings and save a value that is outside preset expectations.</p>
+        <p>You can use warnings to help the user avoid errors in the entered data, while at the same time allow the user to consciously disregard the warnings and save a value that is outside present expectations.</p>
         <p><strong>Static text</strong> defines the message shown to the user when the expression is true and the action is triggered.</p>
         <p>You can select which data element or tracked entity attribute to link the error to.
 This will help the user to fix the error.</p>
         <p>In case several data elements or attributes are involved, select the one that is most likely that the user would need to change.</p></td>